 4. Decrease the total number of in-person interviews per candidate

 It’s especially important to tighten your in-person interview budget if your hiring data reveals candidates frequently exit during this stage.
-Unfortunately, 15 percent of job seekers are most likely to give up on the hiring process during in-person interviews, according to Jobvite’s findings.
 There is a magic number according to LinkedIn’s Inside the Mind of Today’s Candidate report.
-On average, their research revealed candidates that are satisfied with their interview experience (84 percent) come in for a total of three interviews.
+On average, their research revealed candidates that who are satisfied with their interview experience (84%) come in for a total of three interviews.

 Determine the number of in-person interviews that are necessary and cost-effective for your hiring team to reach the most informed decisions.
 Then structure your interview process to include live video interviews to increase the value and decrease the cost of in-person interviews.

 This is a great way to streamline the early stages of the interview process.
-You can ask candidates soft skill, cultural-fit, and goal-related questions to determine if they should move further into the hiring process, saving your team valuable resources by filtering through only the best-fit candidates.
+You can ask candidates soft skills, cultural fit, and goal-related questions to determine if they should move further into the hiring process, saving your team valuable resources by filtering through only the best-fit candidates.